awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users receive the message "No network\.
 Network connection lost\.
 Check your network connection or contact your administrator for help\." when trying to connect to a WSP WorkSpace<a name="no_network"></a>

 If this error occurs and your users don't have connectivity issues, make sure that port 4195 is open on your network's firewalls\.
-For WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\) beta, the port used to stream the client session was changed from 4172 to 4195\.
+For WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\), the port used to stream the client session was changed from 4172 to 4195\.

 ### The WorkSpaces client gives my users a network error, but they are able to use other network\-enabled apps on their devices<a name="network_error"></a>